Glossary of Terms

 Classification

-A structured categorization of a Product using a recognized scheme (e.g., UNSPSC, NAICS) or internal taxonomy.
-Includes scheme, code, and label.
+A structured categorization of a Product using a recognized scheme, industry taxonomy, domain taxonomy, or internal classification model.

 Contract

-A set of obligations, guarantees, or promises associated with a Product Version.
+A set of obligations, guarantees, expectations, or promises associated with a Product Version.

 D